 HOW TO MAKE A LIQUID DENSITY TOWER

 The first thing I suggest you do after you gather your ingredients is to have your kids make some predictions and come up with a hypothesis.
-You can read more about the science method and find a free printable too.
+You can read more about the scientific method and find a free printable too.

 Make sure to get their thoughts on what will happen when you add the liquids to the jar?
 Will they all just mix together for a big mess?
 Are some liquids heavier than others?